Yespo-CDP/yespo-shopify/README.md

 git push heroku main
 ```

-#### Deployment of Theme Extension & .toml Configuration
+#### Deployment of Theme Extension & .toml Configuration:
-After deploying your app backend, you need to deploy the Shopify theme extension and app configuration (shopify.app.toml).
+After deploying your app backend, you need to deploy the Shopify Theme Extension and app configuration (shopify.app.toml).
 Use the Shopify CLI to deploy both:
 ```shell
 npm run deploy